Kris2ffer/simpleslider/README.md

 * simpleslider.js
 * simpleslider.css

-Simple Slider is currently using default styles from the simpleslider.css file You initialize your slider by calling the simpleSlider function and passing the ID of your slider and a list of options
+Simple Slider is currently using default styles from the simpleslider.css file.
+You can edit these styles if you want to.
+You initialize your slider by calling the simpleSlider() function and passing the ID of your slider and a list of options.
+See below or example.html for an example.

 ```html
 <script>